rapidsai/deployment/source/hpc.md

 [Podman](https://podman.io/), or
 [Charliecloud](https://hpc.github.io/charliecloud/).
-This is an alternative to environment modules, as the RAPIDS container image ships with CUDA and all RAPIDS libraries pre-installed and does not need any additional configuration.
+This is an alternative to environment modules, as the RAPIDS container image ships with CUDA and all required libraries pre-installed and does not need any additional configuration.

 Check with your cluster admin which container runtime is available.
 The examples below cover Apptainer and Pyxis + Enroot, two of the most common